jakehuryn/21kHz-rack-plugins/README.md

 The V/OCT input is the master pitch input.
 The EXP input is for exponential frequency modulation and has a dedicated attenuverter.
 Similarly, the LIN input is for through-zero linear frequency modulation and also has a dedicated attenuverter.
 The RESET input restarts each waveform output at the beginning of its cycle upon recieving a trigger.
 The reset is not antialiased.

 There are five outputs.
 The SQR and TRI outputs are pitched an octave below, as is the SUB output which is a sine wave.

-NOTE: The triangle and square waves alias pretty badly if they go above 11khz, i.e. if the saw/sin outputs go above Nyquist.
-Working on a fix for this, as well as better sample rate handling